top of page

 2. Staying With Family vs. Hotel/Rental.

 It may be easier, though more expensive, to stay in a hotel (with a kitchenette, microwave, fridge) or a vacation rental at your destination than to stay in a friend or family member's home where they are unfamiliar with food allergy risks and requirements.
-You need to consider different factors as you make your lodging decision, weighing your allergies (the severity, the types of allergens, the number of allergies), your family & friends' food allergy IQ, and your budget.
-Find some helpful guidance on things to discuss with your host before you go — here — so you can make the best possible lodging decision for your family.
+You need to consider different factors as you make your lodging decision, weighing your allergies (their severity, the allergens themselves, and how many of them) relative to your family & friends' food allergy IQ and your budget.

 3. Essential Items To Pack.